 I’d like to say that we have our act together and we’re all ready to go, but there is still so much to do.
-Luckily, we crossed some big tasks off our list this week: an oil change on our van, grocery shopping, AND we made our road trip breakfast for the day that we leave.
+Luckily, we crossed some big tasks off our list: an oil change on our van and grocery shopping at Walmart, plus we made our road trip breakfast for the day that we leave.

 Preparing breakfast the night before (like our Cheesy Ham and Egg Roll Ups) helps to make sure we can get on the road quickly in the morning.
 That way, there is no cooking the morning we leave (and no dirty dishes).
 And, we save money since we aren’t going through a fast food drive-thru.